 Brandeis Oxford Affiliations

 Brandeis University is excited to offer interested students the opportunity to spend a year studying at the University of Oxford in Oxford, England.
 In addition to benefiting from a rigorous and rewarding academic program, students will be able to further develop their intercultural skills on the historic campus of the oldest university in the English-speaking world.
-The University of Oxford is comprised of a number of colleges; students apply to a specific college rather than the University.
-Brandeis students will have the choice to directly enroll at one of four colleges within the University of Oxford system.
+The University of Oxford is comprised of a number of colleges; students apply to a specific college rather than the university.

 Tutorial System